Phylogenetics-Brown-BIOL1425/bayes_intro/readme.md

 Copy any one of the three analysis files from above, add it to the git repo, and modify one or more of the priors.
 For example, in the GRT analyses you could change `alpha_prior <- 0.05`  to `alpha_prior <- 0.10`.
 Be sure to rename the output files so they don't write over your previous analyses.

 How did the change in the prior impact the results (ie, the posterior)?
+(I modified the alpha prior (Uncreative, but I'm pressed for time at the moment), to be -20.
+The resulting posterior had a massively increased estimated sample size, and a slightly lower mean.
+Overall, however, the posteriors were still relatively similar to one another.